 - a.
 Class of station - b.
 Number of stations (including, when available, number of mobile stations) - c.
 Location and coordinates - d.
 Frequency - e.
-Power (mean) delivered to the antenna - f.
-Class of emission and necessary bandwidth - g.
-Antenna gain (dB) and azimuth, when available - h.
+Power (mean) delivered to the antennaf.
+Class of emission and necessary bandwidth - f.
+Antenna gain (dB) and azimuth, when available - g.
 Antenna elevation in feet above mean sea level (MSL), when available